Digging through 2D densely-packed coarse granular media as a critical phenomenon: The Digger and Experimental Setup

 \section{The Digger and Experimental Setup}

-For the sake of simplicity, we test our design experimentally by building a flat digger with a circular shape equipped with an internal recess able to facilitate localized vibrations, as shown schematically with an image in Fig. \ref{fig:schematic}(a).
+We test our design experimentally by building a flat digger with a circular shape equipped with an internal recess able to facilitate localized vibrations, as shown schematically with an image in Fig. \ref{fig:schematic}(a).
+More construction details of this digger is provided in Sec. \ref{mech_details}.
 The circular shape allows the digger to rotate and change its moving direction easily with minimal interference with the adjacent granular particles.
-The internal recess within and throughout the digger by an opening on the front edge allows the digger to bypass excavating a sizable tunnel into the bed to proceed, meaning that the yielding of surrounding granular particles is not a concern.
+When the digger moves, it creates small local displacements of multiple adjacent particles.
+The digger can directly capture a particle into the internal recess on its front edge or indirectly receives one through the accumulation of small cooperative displacements from adjacent particles.
+In other words, the internal recess allows the digger to proceed without excavating a sizable tunnel into the bed - meaning that the yielding of the surrounding granular particles is not a concern, which is important when the packing density $\phi$ is close to the jamming density $\phi_{c}$, an environment that is hard to fluidize/plasticize.